jrlewisb/PhaseTrigger/README.md

 Created using JUCE Framework, this is currently a non-profit educational project for my own learning and enjoyment.

 <h3> Progress </h3>

+<h4> 5 Jan - 9 Jan </h4>
+Not much progress happening as I have been on holidays for my birthday, but I decided I needed somewhere to organise the development of the project, hence [this trello board](https://trello.com/w/phasetrigger).
+This should help me to record and work through the many considerations of the project.
+If you are reading this and want to be added to the workspace, please reach out to me by email (jrlewis.b@gmail.com) and I will add you to the project :)

 <h4> 4 Jan - 5 Jan </h4>

 ![Progress v2](./Images/Progress2.png)